Aaron Rodgers: 2010: Super Bowl XLV season

 Rodgers was named the FedEx Air NFL Player of the Year for his passing performance in the 2010 season.

 With a 10–6 record, the Packers entered the playoffs as a Wild Card and the No. 6 seed.
-In the Wild Card Round, they defeated the No. 3 seeded Philadelphia Eagles 21–16.
+In the Wild Card Round, they defeated the No. 3 seeded Eagles 21–16.
 In the Divisional Round, Rodgers completed 31 of 36 pass attempts for 366 yards and four touchdowns in a 48–21 blowout victory over the No. 1 seeded Atlanta Falcons.
 It was the most points scored in Packers postseason history.
 During the contest, Rodgers tied an NFL record for consecutive playoff games with at least three touchdown passes (3 games).
 Rodgers also set an NFL record by becoming the only quarterback to pass for ten touchdowns combined through three consecutive playoff games.
-On January 23, 2011, Rodgers had a 55.4 passer rating as the Packers beat the No. 2 seed Chicago Bears 21–14 win to capture the NFC Championship.
+On January 23, 2011, Rodgers had a 55.4 passer rating as the Packers beat the No. 2 seed Chicago Bears 21–14 win in the NFC Championship.

-After winning the NFC Championship, the Packers earned a trip to Super Bowl XLV—a game in which they won, 31–25, against the Pittsburgh Steelers.
-In the game, Rodgers completed 24 of 39 pass attempts for 304 yards and three touchdowns in the win, and was named Super Bowl MVP for his performance.
+After winning the NFC Championship, the Packers earned a trip to Super Bowl XLV against the Pittsburgh Steelers.
+In the game, Rodgers completed 24 of 39 pass attempts for 304 yards and three touchdowns in the 31–25 win, and was named Super Bowl MVP for his performance.
+This would ultimately be his only Super Bowl appearance with the Packers.

 From his playoff performance, Rodgers became only the third player in NFL history to pass for over 1,000 yards in a single postseason and also became one of only four quarterbacks to record over 300 yards passing, with at least three touchdown passes, and no interceptions in a Super Bowl.
 He finished with 1,094 passing yards, nine touchdown passes, two rushing touchdowns, and two interceptions, while completing 68.2% of his passes for a passer rating of 109.8.
 From this postseason, Rodgers also became the only player to pass for at least 900 yards and rush for at least two touchdowns in a single postseason.
 He was ranked 11th by his fellow players on the NFL Top 100 Players of 2011.